Catrionamcd/Colour-Sort-Puzzle/README.md

 * When the rules button is clicked a modal window should appear with the rules/instruction of the game.
 * Check once the 'x' to exit the window is pressed the window is closed.
 * If a player clicks outside the window check that the window closes.
+* As the owner, I tested to ensure that the rules of the game were clearly laid out and easy to access at any stage of the game.
+* As a player, the instructionsare easily accessed and easy to understand.

 #### Start Button
 * Test that both colour grids mix when the start button is pressed and the timer countdown begins.